bishtbytes/hands-on-roadmap-to-learn-frontend-basics/Outline.md

   - variations
     - arrow functions (newer and shorthand synatx)
     - normal function (older syntax, binding required at times)
+- javascript object
+  - object literal syntax
+  - create object using function call
+  - what is JSON
+  - printing object as string (JSON.stringify)
+  - parsing object from string (JSON.parse)
+  - passing to function and updating
+- short circuit OR
+- short circuit AND
+- nullish coalescing
+- optional chaining
 - arrays
+  - creation
+  - updation
+  - assignment
+  - passing to function and updating
 - for loops
   - for loop (imperative syntax)
   - for of loop